The initial process

-The communities of practice curriculum includes five components:
+The curriculum includes six components:

 Research/Study of the Field: